mercadopago/devsite-docs/guides/instore-payments/qr-payments/qr-gas-station.en.md

 ![QR Petrolera Flow](/images/mobile/qr-gas-flow.en.svg)

-1. The user scans the QR code from the Mercado Pago or Mercado Libre app.
-The QR contains your URL with the information of the position where the sale was made.
+1. The user scans the QR code which is related to your URL that has the information of the position where the sale was made.```

 2. Our server consults your server for the last pending sale for that position in that branch.